Bill Requiring Labels on Food Products Containing Vaccines Advances

 “As a farmer, I know all too well the healing properties that many foods possess.
 Food certainly can be medicine,” Senate President Ben Albritton said.
 “However, many Floridians have genuine concerns about the practice of genetically engineering foods to contain experimental vaccines.
 The families across our state deserve to know what is in the food they eat.
 This legislation ensures transparency in our food supply.”

 SB 196 now heads to the Appropriations Committee on Agriculture, Environment, and General Government for consideration.
-If fully passed by the Florida Legislature, the bill would take effect on July 1.
+If fully passed, the bill would take effect on July 1.

 Michael Costeines